Bruna-Portilho/Bruna-Portilho/README.md

 ![sales-prediction-social-media](https://user-images.githubusercontent.com/85244180/136030996-bc99f9e2-c679-4215-9df2-d245f088541c.png)

 The CFO of Rossmann Drug Stores requested a sales predction for each store for the next six weeks in order to define a budget for stores renovation.
 The current prediction was not satisfactory as there were several inconsistencies.
-In this context, I developed a machine learning model in order to provide more accurately forecast store sales.
+In this context, I developed a machine learning regression model in order to provide more accurately forecast store sales.

 The model provides daily predictions that could be accessed in Telegram with an error (MAPE) of 11%.